Amateur speaker designer/builder, DSP programmer.

 very simply - not that the hardware or software is necessarily simple.

 I am an audio optimist.
 Not only have audiophiles got it wrong if they believe that room correction and target frequency responses are valid, they are spreading their misery to those who would otherwise not have worried about such things.

 And the same goes for stereo.
-People in the 1970s believed that stereo was a semi-holographic rendering of a real soundstage, but the pessimists of audio have decreed that it can't be because of acoustic crosstalk to the 'wrong' ear, thus ruining the experience for audiophiles who now think they must be deluding themselves about what they hear.
+People in the 1970s believed that stereo was a semi-holographic rendering of a real soundstage, but the pessimists of audio have decided that it can't be because of acoustic crosstalk to the 'wrong' ear, thus ruining the experience for audiophiles who now think they must be deluding themselves about what they hear.

 However, a closer examination of Blumlein stereo reveals that the crosstalk is what produces an actual, physical, stable time-of-arrival difference at the listener's ears.
 The audiophiles of the 1970s had it exactly right but few people today can allow themselves to believe it.